Deepen Your Understanding. Broaden Your Practice. Weave Your Network.

 Intermedia Arts' Creative Community Leadership Institute

 matches people who have a passion for change with the tools and experiences to advance their effectiveness and take their work to the next level by leveraging the power of arts and culture.
 Formerly the Institute for Community Cultural Development (ICCD), the Creative Community Leadership Institute was one of the first programs nationwide to provide comprehensive training and support for leaders working at the intersection of the arts and community change.
 Led by some of the region’s foremost practitioners and thinkers in the field of community cultural development, Intermedia Arts’ Creative Community Leadership Institute

-has trained more than 140 of the region's most active community artists, organizers and developers.
+has trained close to 200 of the region's most active changemakers, including community-engaged artists, community developers and organizers.

 The Creative Community Leadership Institute is a program of Intermedia Arts, and is made possible in part thanks to the generous support of the Bush Foundation, with additional support from the Rosemary and David Good Family Foundation.
 We share a mutual commitment to developing and supporting courageous leaders to work with their communities to identify assets and solve tough problems.
 In the "new normal," the future health of communities demands innovative, cross-sector leadership at every level.